-The DS1986 64-kbit Add-Only iButton is a rugged read/write data carrier that identifies and stores relevant information about the product or person to which it is attached.
-This information can be accessed with minimal hardware, for example a single port pin of a microcontroller.
-The DS1986 consists of a factory-lasered registration number that includes a unique 48-bit serial number, an 8-bit CRC, and an 8-bit Family Code (0Fh) plus 64 kbit of EPROM which is user-programmable.
-The power to program and read the DS1986 is derived entirely from the 1-Wire communication line.
+The DS2506 64 kbits Add-Only Memory identifies and stores relevant information about the product to which it is associated.
+This lot or product specific information can be accessed with minimal interface, for example a single port pin of a microcontroller.
+The DS2506 consists of a factory-lasered registration number that includes a unique 48-bit serial number, an 8-bit CRC, and an 8-bit Family Code (0FH) plus 64 kbits of user-programmable EPROM.
+The power to program and read the DS2506 is derived entirely from the 1-Wire communication line.
 Data is transferred serially via the 1-Wire protocol which requires only a single data lead and a ground return.
-The entire device can be programmed and then write-protected if desired.
+The entire device can be programmed and then writeprotected if desired.
 Alternatively, the part may be programmed multiple times with new data being appended to, but not overwriting, existing data with each subsequent programming of the device.
 Note: Individual bits can be changed only from a logical 1 to a logical 0, never from a logical 0 to a logical 1.
 A provision is also included for indicating that a certain page or pages of data are no longer valid and have been replaced with new or updated data that is now residing at an alternate page address.
-This page address redirection allows software to patch data and enhance the flexibility of the device as a standalone database.
-The 48-bit serial number that is factory-lasered into each DS1986 provides a guaranteed unique identity which allows for absolute traceability.
-The durable MicroCan package is highly resistant to harsh environments such as dirt, moisture, and shock.
-Its compact button-shaped profile is self-aligning with cup-shaped receptacles, allowing the DS1986 to be used easily by human operators or automatic equipment.
-Accessories permit the DS1986 to be mounted on printed circuit boards, plastic key fobs, photo-ID badges, ID bracelets, and many other objects.
-Applications include work-in-progress tracking, electronic travelers, access control, storage of calibration constants, and debit tokens.
+This page address redirection allows software to patch data and enhance the flexibility of the device as a stand-alone database.
+The 48-bit serial number that is factory-lasered into each DS2506 provides a guaranteed unique identity which allows for absolute traceability.
+The PR35 and SOIC packages provide a compact enclosure that allows standard assembly equipment to handle the device easily for attachment to printed circuit boards or wiring.
+Typical applications include storage of calibration constants, maintenance records, asset tracking, product revision status and access codes.